nipreps/sops-cookiecutter/docs/index.md

 Within your lab or your institution, the goal is that experimenters can carry out new data collection according to the overarching study plans with minimal supervision.
 Beyond the doors of your lab or institution, SOPs are a critical tool to maximize the reproducibility of your research by others.

+??? thanks "Thanks to Dr. Jo Etzel and to McKenzie P. Hagen"

+    Thanks Jo, for seeding the ideas and demonstrating the importance of SOPs in our scientific endeavor and your excellent work in the dissemination of [the DMCC Project](https://mfr.osf.io/render?url=https://osf.io/6r9f8/?direct%26mode=render%26action=download%26mode=render) that includes SOPs we have reused as examples here.
+    Thanks McKenzie, for lending your experience as an RA at Stanford to fill some of the early drafts of the acquisition examples and checklists.

 ## Why *{{ settings.general.name }}*?

 *{{ settings.general.name }}* is a boilerplate for SOPs, and it provides a minimally working framework to bootstrap and continue your own SOPs.